 Page speed is the “page load time” it takes to display content of a specific page.
 Website speed is the average page speed taken from a sample of page views on a particular site.

 So, why is page speed so important and how does it lower your ROI?

 It’s simple: faster pages make happy users.

-And let’s not forget about Amazon, they calculated that an extra second of page load time costs 1% in sales, that’s $1.6-billion dollars each year.
+And let’s not forget about Amazon, they calculated that an extra second of page load time costs 1% in sales, that’s $1.6-billion dollars each year for the eCommerce giant.

 With 47% of users expecting for a website to load within 2 seconds, it’s often suggested that anything longer than 4 seconds of page load time is too long.